Skip to primary navigation Skip to content Skip to footer

 Portuguese female chef Joana Duarte

-Marine biologist turned cook, Joana Duarte is the sous-chef of Tapisco, a restaurant by Portuguese Michelin starred chef Henrique Sá Pessoa.
-At Tapisco, chef Joana Duarte and team serve a mix of Spanish tapas and Portuguese petiscos – an ideal setting to celebrate the commonalities of both countries small servings while also appreciating their actual differences.
+Marine biologist turned cook, Joana Duarte became known in Lisbon’s dining scene as the sous-chef of Tapisco, a restaurant by Portuguese Michelin starred chef Henrique Sá Pessoa.
+While at Tapisco, chef Joana Duarte and team served a mix of Spanish tapas and Portuguese petiscos – an ideal setting to celebrate the commonalities of both countries small servings while also appreciating their actual differences.

 3. CHEF MARLENE VIEIRA